-Occasionally my gums bleed just by brushing my teeth.
+Occasionally my gums bled just by brushing my teeth.
 This is caused by pregnancy gingivitis, due to hormonal changes that make the gums more sensitive to bacteria in plaque.

-So when you are pregnant and brushing your teeth, go slow and be gentle but don’t worry too much if you bleed more than normal.
-My gums never bleed for long.
+So when you are pregnant and brushing your teeth, go slow and gentle but don’t worry too much if you bleed more than normal.
+My gums never bled for long.

-What has been worse for me than my gums bleeding has been nose bleeds.
-Usually I have one at least every other day.
+What was worse for me than my gums bleeding were nose bleeds.
+Usually I had one at least every other day.

-This happens because pregnancy makes the blood vessels in the nose expand and increased blood supply puts more pressure on the vessels causing them to rupture more easily.
+This happened because pregnancy makes the blood vessels in the nose expand and increased blood supply puts more pressure on the vessels causing them to rupture more easily.

-Not every pregnant woman experiences this (my pregnant sister-in-law is not having this issue), but many do.
+Not every pregnant woman experiences this (my pregnant sister-in-law at the same time did not have this issue), but many do.
 So just make sure to keep some tissues with you to be prepared!